Education

 Why Canada Is Different from the United States

 If you have researched reverse mortgages online, you have almost certainly encountered American content.
-Much of it does not apply to Canada.
+Much of it does not apply to Canada and has fuelled many common myths about Canadian reverse mortgages.
 The differences are significant:

-- No government program: The US has the Home Equity Conversion Mortgage (HECM), backed by the Federal Housing Administration (FHA).
-Canada has no equivalent.
-All Canadian reverse mortgages are offered by private lenders.
+• No government program: The US has the Home Equity Conversion Mortgage (HECM), backed by the FHA.
+Canada has no equivalent — all Canadian reverse mortgages are offered by private lenders.

-- Both spouses must be 55+: In the US, only one borrower needs to be 62 or older.
+• Both spouses must be 55+: In the US, only one borrower needs to be 62 or older.
 In Canada, every person on the title must be at least 55.
-If your spouse is 54, you must wait.

-- No mortgage insurance premium: American HECM borrowers pay a mortgage insurance premium (MIP) to the FHA.
-Canadian borrowers do not pay any equivalent insurance premium.
+• No mortgage insurance premium: American HECM borrowers pay a mortgage insurance premium (MIP) to the FHA.
+Canadian borrowers do not.

-- Independent Legal Advice (ILA): All four Canadian lenders require borrowers to receive independent legal advice before the mortgage closes.
-A lawyer who is not connected to the lender or broker must explain the terms and confirm the borrower understands them.
+• Independent Legal Advice (ILA): All five Canadian lenders require borrowers to receive independent legal advice before the mortgage closes.

 The No-Negative-Equity Guarantee

 In practical terms: if the loan balance grows to $400,000 but your home sells for $350,000, the lender absorbs the $50,000 loss.
 Your heirs are not responsible for the shortfall.
-They cannot be pursued for the difference.
-The lender bears that risk, not you.
+See our detailed estate impact projections for realistic scenarios.

 How Much Can You Borrow?